See Reviews for ALL BIBLE CURRICULUM below

 DISCOVERING OUR AMAZING GOD (Grades 7,8, or 9)This is our third year using Discovering Our Amazing God in our school.
 We enjoy this curriculum because it is creatively put together and brings out creativity in the students.
 Students don’t just repeat facts or give “pat” answers but are required to think as they express themselves through poetry, drawing, hymn writing and journaling.
 Students regularly mention at their Grade Eight graduation that the Bible course was a highlight of their school year and that blesses my heart!
 They are definitely “discovering their amazing God” with this curriculum.
 Keep up the good work!

 John Kallin, New Tribes Mission School – Brazil

 DISCOVERING OUR AMAZING GOD (Grades 7,8, or 9) I had the privilege of using the Deeper Roots curriculum with junior high students.
 Using this resource was one of the highlights of my teaching assignment.
 I followed the lesson plans as described in the teacher’s edition and was tremendously pleased.
 The teacher’s text is a helpful resource.
 I was able to easily plan ahead.
 The lessons are

 creative and fun – my students enjoyed Bible Class.
 My students loved the dramas, the skits, and bringing cocoons to class.
 As a teacher, I liked that the curriculum integrated themes from other core subject.
 Most importantly, in my view, the class had great discussions on the meaningful and important topics covered in the curriculum.
 It was right on target for junior high.
 I saw my students growing in knowledge and developing deeper relationships with the Lord.
 I highly recommend the Deeper Roots curriculum.

-DISCOVERING WHO I AM IN CHRIST (7,8 OR 9)
+DISCOVERING WHO I AM IN CHRIST (Grades 7, 8 OR 9)

 • Graphic organizers help students organize their knowledge.